Saektide/WAN/README.md

 things like the number of wikis that you added, the HTTPS site, etc. Any bug or feedback are welcome on Issues.

-# Contribute

-WAN is made of pure PHP, HTML (templates) and JS.
-We refuse to use any dependence / PHP framework.
-If you want to add some code or want to fix a bug please read this before:

-* The JS code must use ES6.
-* The site's PHP version is 5.x, not 7.
-* Don't change User-Agent or any other enviroment variable that looks UPPERCASED, (e.g MAX_NUMBER_WIKIS).
-* Don't change gitlab-ci.
-We use Travis CI.
-* Don't change .htaccess file.
-* Don't host this site remotely in any other domain/server.
-This project has MIT License.
-* Don't make several changes in one commit.

 So, how can I run WAN on my machine?

 # Installation